-Onion family: leeks, white onions
+Onion family: white onions, leeks

-Peas and Beans: peas
+Peas and Beans: broad beans, peas, sugar snap peas

-Carrot family: parsnip
+Carrot family: carrots

-Beetroot family: fennel
+Beetroot family: fennel, beetroot

 s = seed p = plugs

-Peas and Beans: peas(s)
+Peas and Beans: green beans(s)

 Carrot family: carrots(s)